The organizational structure of the SJTA reflects the expanded services and facilities of the Authority as follows:

 The Board of Commissioners – The Authority's responsibilities are carried out by a board of seven (7) Commissioners appointed by the Governor and two cabinet officers serving ex-officio: the Commissioner of Transportation (a voting member), and the Commissioner of Economic Growth and Tourism (non-voting).
 The Executive Director reports to the Board of Commissioners.

 The Executive Department is responsible for responding to community concerns, affirmative action issues, and establishing policy initiatives and goals to advance the Authority's mission.
 This is done in accordance with the SJTA's Core Values, current legislation, Executive Orders, and the context of its enabling legislation.
 The SJTA is also the administrative host to the South Jersey Transportation Planning Organization, or SJTPO.
 The department is overseen by Executive Director, Stephen F. Dougherty.
-Reporting directly to the Executive Department are: Frank F. Frankowski, CFO/Treasurer and Director of Finance, Sharon L. Gordon, Deputy Executive Director of Administration, and Robert M. Damminger, Deputy Executive Director of Operations.
+Reporting directly to the Executive Department are: David Zappariello, Chief of Staff, Frank F. Frankowski, CFO/Treasurer and Director of Finance, and Robert M. Damminger, Deputy Executive Director of Operations.

 The eight other departments are as follows: